amethyst/amethyst/docs/CONTRIBUTING.md

 [lm]: LICENSE-MIT
 [la]: LICENSE-APACHE
 [rustfmt]: https://github.com/rust-lang-nursery/rustfmt

+Note that if you do not have mdbook already installed you may do so with `cargo install mdbook`.
+If you find dependency resolution problems when testing mdbook, you may have to run `cargo clean` and `cargo build` again before retrying the `mdbook test` command.

 > If you want to be publicly known as an author, feel free to add your name
 > and/or GitHub username to the AUTHORS.md file in your pull request.